jmcg1997/travel-webpage/README.md

 - Public and private messaging between users
 - Share short-form content (similar to Instagram Reels or TikToks)

+## Manual Testing

+- ✅ All forms validated (login, register, password reset, destinations)
+- ✅ API integration tested manually with different user roles
+- ✅ Responsiveness checked on mobile and desktop
+- ✅ Common errors simulated (e.g. expired token, wrong password, missing data)

+The application was also reviewed using Chrome DevTools and error boundaries in React.

 ## 🙏 Acknowledgements